How to add an own criteria

 Implement the Criterion Model

-The main part of the application consists of a criterion model which must inherit from the Criterion base class.
+The main part of the criterion consists of a model which must inherit from the Criterion base class.

 Create the Class